 The Instant Pot Duo Crisp may be slightly simpler to use, given both lids are completely removable, and most of the cooking programs are touch buttons.
-The Ninja Foodi’s display is not as intuitive, and the device is not as easy to store in a cabinet.
+It’s a little harder to figure out the Ninja Foodi’s buttons, and it’s bulkier, making it harder to store.

-Something else to consider is that the Ninja Foodi’s inner pot is better at managing whole meat cuts than the Duo Crisp.
-We also like the added reversible rack, which makes certain recipes easier to pull off.
+Another thing worth considering is the Ninja Foodi’s inner pot superiority at managing whole meat cuts compared to the Duo Crisp.
+It also includes a reversible rack which can help make certain recipes simpler.

-While you can occasionally find it on sale for about $250, the Ninja Foodi Deluxe usually sells for $279.
-The Instant Pot Duo Crisp retails for $180, and you can occasionally find it on sale for about $170.
-It’s clear the Duo Crisp is easier on the wallet.
-However, if you opt for an older Ninja Foodi model, like an OP300, you can sometimes find it for as cheap as $110.
+You can occasionally find it on sale for about $250, but the Ninja Foodi Deluxe usually retails for $279.
+The Instant Pot Duo Crisp goes for $180, and but you can sometimes find it on sale for $10 cheaper.
+Duo Crisp is clearly easier on the wallet, but you can get an older model of the Ninja Foodi for as low as $110 if you don’t need the latest and greatest gadget.

 Most people will prefer the Instant Pot Duo Crisp + Air Fryer over the Foodi Deluxe due to the former’s lower price point, more cooking functions, and a removable lid.
 Still, the Foodi is still a stellar appliance, so don’t rule it out until you look for a good deal on a Ninja Foodi.
 Both machines have many useful cooking options, and either is worth the investment.